DCWelch/Funiko/README.md

 [Shaping]: https://img.shields.io/endpoint?url=https%3A%2F%2Fraw.githubusercontent.com%2FDCWelch%2FFuniko%2Fgh-pages%2Fbadges%2FShapingChecks.json
 [Universal]: https://img.shields.io/endpoint?url=https%3A%2F%2Fraw.githubusercontent.com%2FDCWelch%2FFuniko%2Fgh-pages%2Fbadges%2FUniversal.json

+Funiko is a handwritten typeface by Polah Type, expanded to the _GF Latin Core_ glyph set and adapted for Google Fonts by [DCWelch](https://github.com/DCWelch).
 This casual typeface is characterized by subtle inconsistencies that add to the font's organic, natural feel while remaining clean and presentable.
 Funiko brings a personal touch of creativity and spontaneity, adapting beautifully to traditional or all-caps settings, offering a unique yet cohesive feel in each.

 ![Sample Image](documentation/funiko1.jpg)
 ![Sample Image](documentation/funiko2.jpg)